 Deaths because of Spanish in South America

-About 95 per cent of the deaths of local people were not from guns but by a far more dangerous weapon that nobody could see.
+About 95 per cent of the deaths of local people were not from guns but by this far more dangerous weapon that nobody could see.

 Was it a genocide?